gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 \indent The next step is to visually explore the results across the combinations of  the two explanatory variables.
 The beanplot can be extended to handle these sorts of two-way situations only if one of the two variables is a two-level variable.
+\index{beanplot}
 This is a pretty serious constraint on this display, so we will show you the plot (Figure \@ref(fig:Figure4-1)) but not focus on the code.
 The reason beanplots can only handle $2 \times K$ designs is that the beans are split along a vertical line for each of the $K$ levels of the other variable.